sileod/xpflow/README.md

         args.b=b
         # do stuff(args)
 ```
-This involves repetition, low readability it gets messy when you nest many loops.
+This involves repetition, low readability and it gets messy when you nest many loops.
-It is possible to use dictionaries with some values that are lists, but you would have to implement custom functions to take care of them.
+It is possible to represent experiments with dictionaries where some values that are lists, but you would have to implement custom functions to take care of them.

 `xpflow` allows a concise, readable, and framework-agnostic formulation of experiments by using classes.
 You can specify the global hyperparameters into a base class, and make subclasses experiments to check the influence of some parameters, e.g. a learning rate.
 Lists of values are used to denote multiple values to try for a given parameter.
 All combinations will be generated in the form of EasyDict objects.
 You can use a list of lists to represent values that should actually be lists.